The Rebels will host their UNLV Cross Country Invitational in North Las Vegas on Oct. 3.

 UNLV cross country freshman finishes 26th overall at the Mountain West Championships in Fresno, Calif.

-UNLV cross country's Spencer Moore finished seventh in the women's collegiate 5K standings.
+UNLV cross country's Spencer Moore finished Saturday's 6K race in the Bay Area in 30th place.

 Jebreh Harris enters his third season as the head cross country and assistant track & field coach at UNLV.
 Harris, who came to Las Vegas in September 2012, is responsible for all of the cross country program and the middle- and long-distance track & field student-athletes.
 He also serves as the recruiting coordinator for both the cross country and track & field programs.